-CPP Related Training Requirements
+Table 3: CPP Related Training Requirements

-Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Enhanced Implicit Bias & Cultural Competency Training Goals 3 & 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report This is continuing education for all Sworn employees and reserves.
+Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Enhanced Implicit Bias & Cultural Competency Training Goals 3 & 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report This is continuing education for all Sworn employees and reserves.
 At the time of deployment, it will be assigned to everyone's HUB profile.
-Additionally, as classes are created for particular communities, anytime a new Deputy is assigned to that area past classes can be added to their profile to increase awareness of the areas they serve.
-The content in this series of classes is demonstrably different from other MCSO offerings and is driven by the communities' experience and what the community wants us to know.
-Video Library Submissions Goals 3, 4, 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report The video library is a curation of videos and discussion points available to supervisors for use in training scenarios and TSMR interventions.
-These are not Training Classes or HUB presentations.
-They are simply added as a resource for supervisor- led interventions and discussions.
-Roll Call Briefing with Discussion Points Goals 3, 4, 5 ¶70 The CPP was developed as the Office response to disparate outcomes in the TSAR Report A roll call briefing will be conducted in each third of the year to coincide with either Goal 3, 4, or 5, covering each topic once throughout the year.
-To be given to all Sworn, Reserves, and DSAs by a supervisor and This is not a HUB training class and is time sensitive.
-These briefings are usually a short video and supervisor- led discussion points that must fit within approx. a 15- minute preshift briefing.
-They serve as continuing education and as continuous reminders of MCSO's commitment to
+Additionally, as classes are created for particular communities anytime an employee is assigned to that area past classes can be added to their profile to increase awareness of the areas they serve.
+The content in this series of classes is demonstrably different from other MCSO offerings and is driven by what the communities' experience and what the community wants us to know.
+Video Library Submissions Goals 3, 4, 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report The video library is a curation of videos and discussion points available to Supervisors for use in training scenarios and TSMR interventions.
+As of end of 2022 the video library includes videos in the following categories: § CP-8 - 3 Videos § Cultural Competency - 8 § FIDM - 12 § Implicit Bias - 16 These are not Training Classes or HUB presentations.
+They are simply being added to be a resource for Supervisor lead interventions and discussions.
+Roll Call Briefing with Discussion Points Goals 3, 4, 5 ¶70 The CPP is the Office response to disparate outcomes in the TSAR Report A roll call briefing will be conducted in each third of the year to coincide with either Goal 3, 4, or 5 covering each topic once throughout the year.
+To be given to all Sworn, Reserves, DSAs by a Supervisor and document in Blue Team with the Notes - CPP Briefing Allegation.
+This is not a HUB training class and is time sensitive.
+These briefings are usually a short video and Supervisor lead discussion points that must fit within approx. a 15-minute preshift briefing.
+They serve as continuing education and as continuous reminders of MCSO's commitment to CPP Goals 3, 4, and 5.